emmason9/CPSC350_SyntaxChecker/README.md

 	4) "./Assignment3 [insert file name with extention]" (ex. ./Assignment3 FileProcessor.cpp)
 	5) Follow along with the code's prompts
-	6) if you'd like to clean up the folder afterwards, you can run "make realclean" and it will delete all the extra fluff that was mades
+	6) if you'd like to clean up the folder afterwards, you can run "make realclean" and it will delete all the extra fluff that was made